mohsinalimat/ALLoadingView/README.md

 }
 ```
 ### Resetting values to defaults
-Loading view manager class is a made as a singleton, so you can set different settings for loading view at various parts of your application.
+Loading view manager class is made as a singleton, so you can set different settings for loading view at various parts of your application.
 To drop settings, call `-resetToDefaults()`

 ## Contact